 “Enter by the narrow gate.
 For the gate is wide and the way is easy that leads to destruction, and those who enter by it are many.
 For the gate is narrow and the way is hard that leads to life, and those who find it are few.” – Matthew 7:13-14 ESV

-I think so often we forget when reading scripture that it is God breathed.
-That means these are God’s words, not mans.
-Even more obvious and to the point is Christ, the Son of God, speaking these things directly out of His mouth.
-Jesus says that many are on their way to destruction and many who call Jesus Christ Lord are condemned.
+So often we forget when reading scripture that it is God-breathed.
+That means these are God’s words, not man.
+Jesus says there are many on their way to destruction.
+Many who call Jesus Christ “Lord” are on their way to Hell.
 How can this be?

-I believe what Jesus is getting at here is the importance of our relationship with Him.
 Once we accepted His work on the cross, what did we do with it?
-Did we simply say thank you and keep living our lives the same way as we did before?
+Did we say thank you and keep living our lives the same way as we did before?
 We are justified before God by putting our faith and trust in the person and works of Jesus Christ.
 Have we actually done this?
 Are we currently doing this?
 Have we seen the fruits of the Holy Spirit at work in us?
-More importantly have others around us seen the fruits?
-Our lives should look radically different if we are truly regenerate and born again.
+More importantly, have others around us seen the fruits?
+Our lives should look radically different if we have been born again.

-If we accept Christs free gift of salvation, but our understanding of Christ is a false one, then are we accepting the true and actual gift only the Jesus of Scripture offers?
-Or are we accepting the gift of a false God in whom we feel more comfortable with?
-Also, how can one be truly saved if they don’t understand what they are being saved from?
+How can we accept Christ’s free gift of salvation, and not know Him?
+Are we accepting the gift of a false God who we are more comfortable with?
+Also, how can one receive salvation if they don’t understand what they are being saved from?
 I don’t see how one can be.
 After all, if you don’t know what you are being saved from, then why do you need saving?

-This topic, yet again, enforces why theology is so incredibly important.
+This topic, yet again, enforces why theology is so important.
 I must admit that I have only recently begun to fall more and more in love with theology and the Bible.
 The more time I spend in Scripture the more and more I fall in love with Jesus and the God of the Bible.
-I can’t seem to get enough honestly.
+I can’t seem to get enough.
 Do you not find yourself falling in love more and more with someone as you begin to know more about them?
-I feel that way about my wife.
+I know this to be true in regards to my wife.
 The more I learn about her the more my love for her grows and I thank God for bringing us together.
 Why should the God of Scripture be any different?
 Actually, shouldn’t the God of the Bible be even more so?

-When we pick and choose the things we like and disregard the things we don’t when it comes to God, we are committing heresy, blasphemy and worshipping a false God.
+When we pick and choose the things we like and disregard the things we don’t, we commit heresy.
+We are no longer worshipping the God of scripture.
 These are very serious sins and will lead us to destruction if we don’t repent of them.

-When we learn more and more about the character and nature of God, His glory is only magnified, not diminished.
-When we behold Him for who He truly is, our hearts leap and respond in worship like never before.
-When we get to things that make us uncomfortable or difficult I think it is important to remember the issue is not with God, it is with us.
-If there is an aspect of Christianity that we do not like, maybe the issue has to do with the utter depravity and wretchedness that lives within our own hearts.
-I can promise you the issue is not with God!
+When we learn about the character and nature of God, His glory is only magnified, not diminished.
+When we behold Him for who He is, our hearts leap and respond in worship like never before.
+When we get to things that make us uncomfortable we must remember the issue is not with God, it is with us.
+The issue is never with God.

-When we profess our faith and trust in Christ we must trust wholeheartedly in His sovereignty.
-There will certainly be times when we do not understand why things happen, but we trust and know that the heart of God is good.
-That when we are born again, adopted into God’s family as His children, He is now for us and not against us (Romans 8:31).
+When we profess our faith and trust in Christ we must trust His sovereignty.
+There will be times when we do not understand why things happen, but we must trust and know that the heart of God is good.
+When we are born again, God adopts us into His family.
+He is now for us and not against us (Romans 8:31).

-We need to preach, teach and read for ourselves all of scripture.
+We need to preach, teach and study all scripture.
 We must not spend too much time focusing on certain verses, books or testaments for that matter.
 God has given us 66 books for a reason, and if one of them was irrelevant He would have given us 65.